galois1915/IBM-Machine-Learning/MachineLearning-Capstone/MachineLearning-Capstone.md

 Key Concepts of Bag of Words (BoW):
 Text Representation: BoW treats a document as a collection of words, disregarding grammar, word order, and even sentence structure.
 It focuses solely on the words present in the text and their frequency.

-- Tokenization: This is the first step in the BoW approach, where the text is broken down into individual words or "tokens."
+- **Tokenization**: This is the first step in the BoW approach, where the text is broken down into individual words or "tokens."
 Common punctuation is removed, and words are typically converted to lowercase for consistency.
 For example, the text "The camera is great" becomes ["the", "camera", "is", "great"].

-- Vocabulary Creation: A unique vocabulary is created, which consists of all the distinct words found in the corpus (collection of documents).
+- **Vocabulary Creation**: A unique vocabulary is created, which consists of all the distinct words found in the corpus (collection of documents).
 This vocabulary serves as the basis for constructing feature vectors for each document.

-- Vectorization: Each document is then represented as a vector based on the vocabulary.
+- **Vectorization**: Each document is then represented as a vector based on the vocabulary.
 There are two common types of vectorization in BoW:
   - Binary Vectorization: This method represents each document as a binary vector, where each element is either 1 (word present) or 0 (word absent).
   - Frequency Vectorization: Instead of binary values, this method uses the frequency of each word in the document, representing how often a word appears in that text.
   - TF-IDF (Term Frequency-Inverse Document Frequency): BoW can be extended using TF-IDF, which not only considers word frequency within a document (TF) but also adjusts for how common the word is across the entire corpus (IDF).
 This helps prioritize rare but meaningful words over frequently used, less informative ones (like "the" or "is").

 #### Exploring Python libraries specialized in text analysis, such as NLTK and Gensim
+**NLTK**: The NLTK library, an abbreviation for Natural Language Toolkit, is a robust open-source Python library utilized for natural language processing (NLP) endeavors.

+It furnishes an array of tools and resources for diverse NLP tasks, encompassing tokenization, stemming, lemmatization, part-of-speech tagging, named entity recognition, parsing, and beyond.

+- <code>nltk.tokenize.word_tokenize(text, language='english', preserve_line=False)</code>
+- <code>nltk.corpus.stopwords.words(languagename)</code>

+**Genism**: The genism library, primarily known for its robust capabilities in topic modeling and document similarity tasks, can also be utilized for Bag-of-Words (BoW) representation.
+In BoW, Gensim provides functionalities to preprocess text data, build a vocabulary, and convert documents into numerical vectors based on word occurrences.
+While Gensim's primary focus lies in more advanced NLP tasks like topic modeling, its BoW implementation can serve as a foundational step in preprocessing text data for various downstream tasks such as classification, clustering, and information retrieval.

+- <code>gensim.corpora.dictionary.Dictionary(documents=None)</code>
+- <code>gensim.corpora.Dictionary.doc2bow(document)</code>

+> Link to the notebook to see the BoW process

 ## Module 2: Unsupervised-Learning Based Recommender System
 ## Module 3: Supervised-Learning Based Recommender System